AL333Z/fp-lib-design/fp-lib-design.md

 ## Cons:
 - still **low level**
 - how to specify message confirmation?
-- what if the user needs to implement a never-ending message consumer?
+- what if the user needs to implement a never-ending concurrent message consumer?
-- **concurrency**?

 ---